ryanhawthorne/IOIntroduction/README.md

 - Then click on 'code', then 'Open with Github desktop'
 - Open RStudio on your computer, click on 'new project', then browse to the folder that you just cloned the git repo into (in Windows, probably: /Documents/GitHub/IOIntroduction)

+You should now have all the slides and the dataset for this tutorial on your computer or in rstudio.cloud.

 ## Trying out RMarkdown